Start-Up and Support

 How many vacation days will I get?

-The advantage that comes with joining MOVES is the freedom to set your own schedule and arrange your life the way you want.
-The corporate leadership team at MOVES encourages a work-life balance.
-As long as production goals are met, there will be no limitations placed on personal time off and vacation days.
+One of the biggest advantages of joining MOVES is the freedom to set your own schedule and arrange your life the way you want.
+When we say that Quality of Life is our number one value, we truly mean it.
+Let’s work together to establish a sustainably productive market for you, and as long as you don’t abuse the privilege there will be no limitations placed on personal time off and vacation days.

-What types of surgeries are expected to be performed in general practice facilities?
+What types of surgeries are most common in mobile practice?

 The majority of cases in general practice will be orthopedic procedures in otherwise healthy patients.
 This includes (but is not limited to):